fscm/terraform-module-aws-spark/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute to this project.

 ## Versioning

 This project uses [SemVer](http://semver.org/) for versioning.
 For the versions